openmole/scaladget/README.md

 * toJS: generates the *js* and *css* files only
 * toHtml: generates *js*, *css* and a ready to use *html* file

 To switch from one example to another, just change the invoked script function in the html directly or throuh the *jsCall* settings in the Build.

-For instance, the content of the Form.scala example:
+1. A Bootstrap style form:

  ```scala
  @JSExport